HCDigitalScholarship/ds-cookbook/visualizations/Django-to-Mapbox.md

 * [Adding a geoJSON line,](https://www.mapbox.com/mapbox-gl-js/example/geojson-line/) particularly easy if you have all of the line segments' coordinates handy.

 * [Information on how to add tooltips](https://www.mapbox.com/mapbox-gl-js/example/popup-on-hover/) .
 This on-hover style is good for lots of data points.
-Additionally, each tooltip's text body can pull data about that point from django rather than having to store all of that information in the HTML file.
+Additionally, each tooltip's text body can pull data about that point from Django rather than having to store all of that information in the HTML file.
 The QMH project does this at the very end of the map code.

 * [A time slider demonstration](https://www.mapbox.com/mapbox-gl-js/example/timeline-animation/) which was both the inspiration for the time slider on the QMH map and the template for the nice overlayed legend formatting.